Leggy Philodendron: Easy Care Tips for Lush Growth

 What Type of Fertilizer Should You Use?

-Leggy philodendron
+leggy philodendron

 During spring and summer when growth is rapid, use a balanced water-soluble plant food monthly.
 This boosts your philodendron so it thrives.